 Lexi’s Tips for Selecting Cabochons: Choosing the Pick of the Litter, Stonewise

 Do you suffer from sleepless nights because of your jewelry-making addiction?
-Are you still awake at 3 a.m. because your mind can’t stop designing something elegant for that gorgeous new triangular Rain Forest jasper you just bought?
+Are you still awake at 3 a.m. because your mind can’t stop designing something elegant for that gorgeous new triangular Rain Forest jasper and other cabochons you just bought?
 If so, you are a true jewelry artist, and welcome to my world.

-Here it is, 2:37 a.m., and I know that in three days we will be having the Rocky Mountain Bead Society 2012 Bead Bazaar here in Denver, and I’m already eagerly anticipating seeing Gary Wilson, one of my favorite cab cutters.
-I will be there standing in line when the doors open at 10 a.m.
+Here it is, 2:37 a.m., and I know that in three days we will be having the Rocky Mountain Bead Society Bead Bazaar here in Denver, and I’m already eagerly anticipating seeing Gary Wilson, one of my favorite cutters and dealers of cabochons.
+I’ll be there standing in line when the doors open at 10 a.m.
 There will be eager enthusiasm among many who will sprint toward the booth of their favorite bead or cab seller.
 I’m guessing that the anticipation of these doors opening is something akin to the 4 a.m.
 Black Friday sales that I’m always too sleepy to attend (and I don’t need anything that badly), as several hundred women head to one spot or the other during the opening minutes of a bead and jewelry show.

-If you are in the blush of your first months of jewelry-making ecstasy, you may just rush to buy the prettiest color cabochon . . . but as an old timer in this business–well, maybe not that old–I’d like to share a few tips about buying cabochons for your jewelry.
+If you are in the blush of your first months of jewelry-making ecstasy, you may just rush to buy the prettiest color cabochons . . . but as an old timer in this business–well, maybe not that old–I’d like to share a few tips about buying cabochons for your jewelry.

 How to Choose a Cabochon

-1. When you are choosing a cabochon that will be used with a bezel, check the shape and make sure that the bottom is flat, otherwise it will rock back and forth on the backplate of your piece.
+1. When you are choosing cabochons that will be used with a bezel, check the shape and make sure that the bottom is flat, otherwise it will rock back and forth on the backplate of your piece.
 Mabe pearls are especially guilty of this.
 A perfectly flat bottom will make it much easier to work with.

 2. Check the sides of the stone.
 Notice if the sides are straight up and down, or if they are angled toward the top of the stone.
 Stones angled with a smaller bottom and larger toward the top will not fit well into a bezel.
-Stones with the straight sides will probably need to be set into a bezel with a bit of glue to hold them.
+Cabochons with the straight sides will probably need to be set into a bezel with a bit of glue to hold them.
 Stones wider at the bottom and gradually narrower at the top will be easier to set.
 Faceted stones will need special treatment of a step bezel or special setting techniques requiring some expertise and special tools.

 3. When you find a stone that screams “PICK ME PICK ME!” first check out the angle of the sides.
-A well-cut stone will have the same angle all around the stone.
+Well-cut cabochons will have the same angle all around the stone.
 A poorly cut stone will have different angles on each side, and though you may not notice it now, your bezel will fold down differently on the sides, and it will look like a poorly set stone, when really it’s a poorly cut stone.
 So hold a stone at eye-level and check the angles around the stone.

 4. Check the front of the stone to make sure it’s level across the face of the cab.
-Again, a poorly cut stone will catch a reflection of an angle, which may mar the beauty of the face of the cab.
+Again, poorly cut cabochons will catch a reflection of an angle, which may mar the beauty of the face of the cab.
 The polish, or the recent excursion into matte stones (my favorite) should be an even finish all across the face of the stone.